Why St. Lucians Speak Two Languages: English & Creole

 St. Lucia Language

 The majority of St Lucians speak French Creole, popularly known as Patwa.
 The language is a mixture of French and other West African languages, and it comes complete with its syntax and grammar.
-The language traces its roots to the beginning of French colonization just before the British Crown took over the island.
-Patwa is often used in informal settings for conversations, at home or in the streets.
-However, in some instances, Patwa may be used for educational purposes or during special local festivals.
+The language traces French colonization before the British Crown took over the island.
+Patwa is often used in informal settings for conversations, at home, or in the streets.
+However, sometimes, Patwa may be used for educational purposes or during special local festivals.
 Some radio stations use Creole when conveying messages to the 20% of the predominantly Creole-speaking population in St. Lucia.
-Interestingly, some tourists find the Creole dialect intriguing, and actually, learn to speak as much of it during their visit.
+Interestingly, some tourists find the Creole dialect intriguing and actually learn to speak as much of it during their visit.

-Visitors to Saint Lucia should have no worries as far as communication is concerned.
+Visitors to Saint Lucia should have no worries about communication.
 Everyone speaks and understands English.
-Even though the pronunciations and accents may be different from the usual British/American English, the language is still the same.
-Interestingly, some locals use English words when conversing in the indigenous Creole dialect, making it very easy for vacationers to get along and understand some sentences.
+Even though the pronunciations and accents may differ from the usual British/American English, the language is still the same.
+Interestingly, some locals use English when conversing in the indigenous Creole dialect, making it easy for vacationers to get along and understand some sentences.

 Share it